madsWilthil/slackutils/README.md

 # Introduction

+**NOTE**: This is an alpha version.
+Expect bugs and expect everything to change.

 **slackutils** is a small library for simplifying some tasks with the [Slack Web API](https://api.slack.com/web).
 It is an extension of [slackclient](https://pypi.org/project/slackclient/), and mostly contains methods for looking up users or channels by other parameters than their ID.

 # Installation

-Recommended method is to install using pip:
+Recommended method is to install using pip.
+Note that we're still in alpha:

 `pip install --upgrade slackutils`